fishbullet/Accept-Bitcoin-Webstore/Article.md

 Thank you!

 ## Disclaimer
-> :exclamation: you use the howto at your own risk..
+> :exclamation: you are using this guide at your own risk..

 <sub>P.S. forgive me my bad English, it’s not my native language.</sub>
 <sub>Happy hacking!</sub>